 Nothing wrong with that, to each their own.

 For others it’s a dislike of working with the genre, a perfect example here would be hip hop.
-It’s a pet peeve to most because it’s hard to tell if the music is really “sample free”.
+It’s a pet peeve to most because it’s hard to tell if the music is really “sample-free”.

 Libraries may love the sound, but not the risk.
 I know some of you are thinking “There’s dishonestly in every genre”.
-I totally agree, but the chances of a rock group or country producer/singer sampling another musician’s material is rare compared to producers in electronic based genres.
+I totally agree, but the chances of a rock group or country producer/singer sampling another musician’s material is rare compared to producers in electronic-based genres.

 Already Have Enough

 Sometimes the library has too much of a certain genre so they put a freeze on it and focus more on what they don’t have.
-I understand that concept, running a library is no different that running any other business.
+I understand that concept, running a library is no different than running any other business.

-These days they sell a little bit of everything: Ice cream (lots of flavors), toppings, burgers and fries, smoothies, sandwiches etc.
+These days they sell a little bit of everything: Ice cream (lots of flavors), toppings, burgers and fries, smoothies, sandwiches, etc.